maus-me/woopEssentials/README.md

   // it wont print roles with PrivilegeLevel less then 1
   // color names for serverconfig.json [hex color value] https://colorpicker.me/ or https://docs.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-6.0#properties
   "ShowRole": false,
+  // specify what roles should show the role name before using the RoleFormat in the game chat and discord
+  // use the role code from the serverconfig.json
+  // "ShowRoles": ["admin"],
+  "ShowRoles": null,
   // allows to format the ingame role information to your likeing
   // {0} will be the color specified in the serverconfig.json
   // {1} will be the role name specified in the serverconfig.json